macrat/ayd/README.md

 Fetch HTTP/HTTPS page and check if the status code is 2xx or not.

-You can use GET, HEAD, POST, and OPTIONS method by specifying like `http-post://...` or `https-head://...`.
+You can use GET, HEAD, POST, OPTIONS, and CONNECT method by specifying like `http-post://...` or `https-head://...`.
 The default method is GET.

 Ayd will Follow redirect maximum 10 times.